ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 of any field which contains the name of a (usually human) user.
-For example, `mat` would match first (given) or middle names Matt, Matthew, Mathias, or Mathieu and last (family) names of Mather and Matali. `wholeProfile` means that the query string matches a case-insensitive substring of any searchable field in a user's profile.
+For example, `mat` would match first (given) or middle names Matt, Matthew, Mathias, or Mathieu and last (family) names of Mather and Matali. `wholeProfile` means that the query string matches a substring of any searchable field in a user's profile.

 `oidcStdClaim` means that the query string exactly matches the specified UserInfo Standard Claim (defined in Section 5.1 of {{OidcCore}}).
 `vcardField` means that the query string exactly matches the specified vCard property listed in the vCard Properties IANA registry.

-> **TODO**: Add language about case sensitivity for some other identifier types.

 As noted above, searches only return results for a user when the fields searched are searchable according the user's and provider's search policies.